 - If you have irritation, remove immediately – abandon the exercise or dilute your mixture more

 - Figure out what your treatment strategy will be – how many days, how many times per day, etc.

 How to tweak your treatment if your vagina gets irritated

-If your vagina is very raw and sore to start with, start off easy using these guidelines.
+If your vagina is very raw and sore to start with, do not use gentian violet.